3DiVi/face-sdk/examples/csharp/video_recognition_demo_realsense/README.txt

 === Build with Visual Studio ===

 1. extract windows_x86_64.zip
+1.1 please make sure the libonnxruntime.so library can be found when building the project
 2. open examples/csharp/video_recognition_demo_realsense/vs/csharp_video_recognition_demo.sln in Visual Studio, build and run.

 === Build with dotnet ===